 Are you interested in getting paid to speak?
 Perhaps to want to speak full-time, part-time, or even add speaking to your existing business.
 If so, below are 3 speaking tips on what NOT to do which we talk about often in the Paid to Speak Accelerator community.

 The It's Not You, It's Me Mistake.
 Remember George Constanza's It's Not You, It's Me breakout routine on Seinfeld?
 Many speakers make the same sort of mistake.
 They focus on themselves instead of their prospective clients and audiences.
 Their websites focus on me.
 Their presentations focus on me.
 Their marketing focuses on me.
 It's me, me, me!
 Instead, everything should focus on YOU.
 The needs and wants of your meeting planners.
 The needs and wants of your audience members.
 It's about YOU, not me.

-The It’s Gotta Be Perfect Mistake.
+The It's Gotta Be Perfect Mistake.
 Tons of wannabe speakers get stuck here.
 They try to make their keynote perfect before delivering it to a live audience.
-Yet part of perfecting your keynote is figuring out what works and what doesn’t work with a live audience.
+Yet part of perfecting your keynote is figuring out what works and what doesn't work with a live audience.
 If you want to be a successful professional speaker, you have to find ways to deliver your presentation to live audiences as often as possible and as early on in the development process as possible.
-During the speaker training we do at the Speak It Forward Boot Camp, we teach a speaking tip called Speak For Free But Never Speak For Free that will help you find ways to deliver your keynote to live audiences early on in the development process so that you can avoid this costly mistake.
+During the speaker training we do at the Paid to Speak Conference, we teach a speaking tip called Speak For Free But Never Speak For Free that will help you find ways to deliver your keynote to live audiences early on in the development process so that you can avoid this costly mistake.